mvisnjic/project_iot/README.md

-# project-iot - simple flask api
+# thingnet - simple flask api

-Minimal flask API for checking a temperature, toggle relays and getting a logs from it.
+flask API for checking a temperature, toggle relays and getting a logs from it.

 ## requirements
 - Rpi model 4B